ishanvyas22/cakephp-app-skeleton/README.md

 - Helpful tools for ease of development
 - Built for scalability in mind:
     - Leverages `docker compose` to spin up & talk containers of each services
-    - Writes logs to stderr so it is easily configured to send logs to external services like New Relic, Logstash, ELK, etc.
+    - All services are configured to write logs to stderr so it is easily configured to send logs to external services like New Relic, Logstash, ELK, etc.

 ## Requirements